Certification Policy Guide

 When the reports are delivered, Red Hat will perform verification and provide the results.
 The feedback time will depend on various factors, but mainly on the number of issues that the security team needs to address concerning your scanner.
 Ideally, our security engineers will share their comments with you between 1 to 4 weeks.
 This time will NOT be accounted into the two-month “grace period”.
 In other words, we will not flag your scanner for delays depending on our side.

-After RH published the newest harness images, you have a two-month "grace period" to start the recertification process via PAD (Partner Acceleration Desk), or to share with us your certification plans and roadmap.
+After RH published the newest harness images, you have a two-month "grace period" to start the recertification process, or to share with us your certification plans and roadmap.
 After two months your scanner will be “date-flagged”.

-Instead of each security ISV making their own determination as to which Red Hat security data they consume and report on, with guidance from Red Hat Product Security, as part of certification partners can now standardize on consuming the Red Hat OVAL v2 streams in their security solutions.
+Requirement : Instead of each Security ISV making their own determination as to which Red Hat security data they consume and report on, with guidance from Red Hat Product Security, as part of certification partners can now standardize on consuming the CSAF-VEX streams with their security solutions.

 When Red Hat backports security fixes, Red Hat: